What is Carer’s Allowance?

 - Universal Credit – carer element.

-By claiming Carer’s Allowance, any of these other benefits may be reduced, although your total benefit payments will usually be increased or stay the same.
+By claiming Carer’s Allowance, any of these other benefits may be reduced or stopped.
+But the total amount you get in benefits should not decrease overall – it will usually increase or at least stay the same.

 As long as you meet all the conditions for Carer’s Allowance, you may be eligible to receive Carer’s Credit, to help fill in gaps in your national insurance record, or the carer addition of Pension Credit.